Warriors new fixtures revealed

-They will then fly Down Under to take on Hull FC on February 10 in round two in Wollongong and face NRL outfit Souths in an exhibition game the following week.
+They will then fly Down Under to take on Hull FC on February 10 in round two in Wollongong – which is not listed to be screened by Sky Sports – and face NRL outfit Souths in an exhibition game the following week.

-On their return to the UK, they will travel to Warrington on Friday, February 23.
+On their return to the UK, they will take on Warrington Feb 23.
 Their first home match – at the DW Stadium – is against Widnes on March 2.

-St Helens will stage the Good Friday derby on March 30, with Wigan hosting Super League newcomers Hull KR three days later on Easter Monday.
+St Helens will host the Good Friday derby on March 30, with Wigan hosting Super League newcomers Hull KR three days later on Easter Monday.

 Next season, there is not a second ‘double-round’ weekend, which came under fire earlier this year.

-Warriors’ first game against league leaders shield winners Castleford will be away on March 18, and their home derby against Saints is on July 19.
+Warriors’ first game against league leaders shield winners Castleford will be on April 20, and their home derby against Saints is on July 19.

 Fans will be relieved there appear no fixtures which ‘clash’ with Wigan Athletic home games.
 Last season, Wigan reversed their match with Widnes - at the 11th hour - to protect the DW Stadium surface for a Latics match.